-Livorno port overview for cruise passengers: where ships dock, things to see and do, shore excursions, how to get around, shopping, and restaurants
+Ultimate guide to the port of Livorno for cruises in 2022: where ships dock, top things to do, on shore excursions and on your own, how to get around, shopping, and restaurants

 Florence and Pisa are two top destinations close to Livorno and the main reason why ships call at Livorno port when on a cruise in the Mediterranean.